neuroscales/ngtools/README.md

 ## Description

-`ngtools` contains a set of user-friendly utilties to accompany [`neuroglancer`](https://github.com/google/neuroglancer) -- an in-browser viewer for peta-scale volumetric data.
+`ngtools` contains a set of user-friendly utilities to accompany [`neuroglancer`](https://github.com/google/neuroglancer) -- an in-browser viewer for peta-scale volumetric data.
 Specifically, it
 implements: